-Does a CP32A Notice Change My Tax Bill?
+Does a CP32A Notice mean I owe taxes?

-A CP32A does not mean that you owe more or less taxes.
-You simply didn’t cash the check the IRS sent.
+IRS Notice CP32A does not mean that you owe more or less taxes.
+This is not an audit of your tax return.
+You simply didn’t cash the refund check the IRS sent.

 Of course, if you weren’t expecting a refund, you should go to irs.gov and review your account.
 In addition, if you aren’t sure if a notice is real, call the number on the IRS website not on the notice.